karwler/BKGraph/README.md

 - round, floor, ceil (round nearest/downwards/upwards)
 - trunc (cut off decimal part)

+Functions must have parentheses.
+Whitespaces are ignored.

 ### Variable View
 Right click to open a context menu for editing the fucntion list.
 Left input field sets the variable name and the right one sets it's value.
-Variable names can consist of upper-/lowercase letters from "A" to "Z" and "_".
+Variable names can consist of upper-/lowercase letters from "A" to "Z" or "_".

 ### Graph View
 To move the viewport either hold down the left mouse button and move the mouse or use the arrow keys.